 Apples require full sun and well drained soils to grow well.
 Apples are not self-fruitful, and require another apple tree of a different variety to act as a pollinator.
 Any other variety of apple, including flowering crabs will work as a pollinator.
-The two trees should be located within 100 yards of each other for effective pollination.
+The two trees should be located as close as possible to each other, but any other apple tree within 100 yards should be close enough to be effective for pollination.

 Size characteristics of the mature tree are determined by the rootstock, which also plays a role in the overall hardiness of the tree.

 Standard rootstocks produce trees with a mature size approximately 18'-20' tall.
 They are the most winter hardy rootstocks, but can take from 3 to 5 years on average to begin producing fruit, although a few varieties may take up to 8 years to begin producing fruit.
 Standard rootstocks are reliably hardy in zone 3.

 Semi-dwarf rootstocks (Malling 7A rootstock on our trees) produce trees that are approximately 12'-15' tall.
 They will begin producing fruit 1 to 2 years sooner than standard rootstocks, but are not as winter hardy, requiring a consistent 2 to 4 inch snowcover to be reliably hardy in zone 3.

 Dwarf rootstocks (Malling 26 on our trees) produce trees that are approximately 8'-10' tall.
 Like semi-dwarf rootstocks, they require a consistent 2 to 4 inch snowcover to be reliably hardy in zone 3.
 Dwarf trees will produce fruit 1 to 2 years sooner than standard rootstocks.